Mathics3/mathics-threejs-backend/docs/documentation.md

 Welcome to the mathics-threejs-backend documentation!

 You can use mathics-threejs-backend in 2 ways:
 - **production** — a stable release.
-To use either use the content-development network (CDN) or host the files in your own webserver:
+To use either use the content-development network (CDN) or host the files in your own web-server:
   - to use the CDN:
     ```html
     <script src="https://cdn.jsdelivr.net/npm/@mathicsorg/mathics-threejs-backend"></script>